How to Expand Your Consciousness Using Archetypesby Scott Jeffrey

 We remain unaware of our real motivations—what drives our actions, emotions, behavior, and decisions.

-We are also unconscious to the emotions expressing themselves behind the social masks we each present to each other.
+We are also unconscious of the emotions expressing themselves behind the social masks we each present to each other.

 Most of the methods we use to change our behavior—from neuro-linguistic programming to cognitive behavioral therapy—have limited results.

-They affect change of certain behaviors under certain conditions.
+They influence change of certain behaviors under certain conditions.
 But remove those conditions, and they always fail us.

 These methods fail because they rely on the premise we can train the unconscious.